lukemcfarlane/ember-google-map-wiki/Provided-Tools-and-Classes-(API).md

 ## Controllers
 ### Introduction

-While you do not need to specify and extend any controller, you have the possibility to extend them to have full control over your map overlay objects.
-This allow you to have models for this objects which do not reflect the expected property names for example, or handle specific actions when a property value changes.
+While you do not need to specify and extend any controller, you have the possibility of extending them in order to have full control over your map overlay objects.
+This allows you to have models for these objects which do not reflect the expected property names, for example, or to handle specific actions when a property value changes.

-All controllers are injected in `app/controllers/google-map` path when the application is built.
-Let's say for example that you want to extend the `marker` controller in `app/controllers/my-marker.js`:
+All controllers are injected in the `app/controllers/google-map` path when the application is built.
+Suppose for example that you want to extend the `marker` controller in `app/controllers/my-marker.js`:

 ```js
 import GoogleMapMarkerController from './google-map/marker';